wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 The first step in OMF data ingress is to create an OMF type that describes the format of the data to be stored in a container.
 In this example, the data to be written is a timestamp and a numeric value.

-1. Create an OMF JSON file describing the type as follows:
+1. Create an OMF JSON file that defines the type as follows:

    ```json
    [{